appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 #### Rename a Distribution Profile

-You can rename your Distribution Profile by following these steps:
+The Distribution Profile can be renamed by following these steps:

 - Click on the three dot on the top right of the profile menu.
 - Click `Rename`.